-I stuck with the same concentrate recipe, and used the 20% bypass recipe that my cuppers seemed to prefer.
+I stuck with the same concentrate recipe and used the 20% bypass recipe that my cuppers seemed to prefer.
 I experimented with four different grind sizes on the EK43, ranging from super fine to super coarse.
 The coarse ground coffee scored overwhelmingly higher than the finer grind size.
 We found that the fine grind brought out some really unusual, unexpected (and for the most part, undesirable) flavors in the brew.
-Meanwhile, the coarse settings scored the almost universally higher than the traditionally brewed dial.
+Meanwhile, the coarse settings scored almost universally higher than the traditionally brewed dial.

-Experimenting with grind setting brought up some really interesting results, but I wasn’t able to collect enough data to really solidify my findings.
-You’ll recall that one of the questions I wanted to answer was how a high quality coffee would respond in contrast to how a blender quality coffee responded to bypassing.
+Experimenting with a grind setting brought up some really interesting results, but I wasn’t able to collect enough data to really solidify my findings.
+You’ll recall that one of the questions I wanted to answer was how a high-quality coffee would respond in contrast to how a blender quality coffee responded to bypassing.
 While I found early on in the experiment that I could improve preference scores on both coffees by using bypass, it wasn’t until I got to the grind size experiment that I found differences in relative improvement between the two coffees.

 Unfortunately, the only relevant data I was able to collect with my flawed scientific method was that the extreme coarseness caused the coffees to be more polarizing.
 Although on average, the coarse-ground-bypass-brew scored higher than the traditional brew dial, there was less consensus among my cuppers over which was better.